The Return

 "If faced between having herself be corrupted and killing her friends with

 no other way out, no escape, she wants you to kill her.
-I'm being clear right?
+I'm being clear

-She wants you to destroy her."
+right?
+She wants you to destroy

 "She's that worried about